mountsolaris/coders_bane/README.md

 # CODERS'BANE

-CODERS'BANE is my entry for a Bad UI Challenge as part of my developer training.
+CODERS'BANE is my entry for a Bad UI Challenge as part of my developer training at CODERS.BAY Vienna .
 The goal was to create a website that is as counterintuitive and user-unfriendly as possible – while still being fully functional.

 ---

 ## Project Description
 CODERS'BANE is a parody of software bootcamps and features a mix of:
-- **Outdated designs**: Frames, modernized as iframes.
+- **Outdated designs**: Frames like it's 1999.
+Well, almost.
+I've used iframes, but all the good downsides (scroll bar?!) remain.
-- **Unsettling modern features**: e.g., background videos and a password generator.
+- **Unsettling features**: e.g., a not-quite-beautiful background video and an animated GIF that just won't go away.

-The website combines bad UI and UX to create a disturbing and irritating user experience.
+The website creates a mildly disturbing and irritating user experience.
 However, all forms on the site can be successfully submitted – functionality is a key aspect of this project.

 ---